 1. Will you do my school project on the Peak District?

 2. When was the Peak National Park created?

 1951.
-It is important to realise that National Parks in Britain are essentially planning or zoning devices; most land is privately owned and farmed for profit.
+It is important to realise that National Parks in Britain are essentially planning or zoning devices; all land is owned by someone.

 3. Where is the Peak?

 There is no such place.
 "Peak" is a variant on the name of a tribe who once lived in the area.
 The highest point is technically on Kinder Scout at 636 metres, but this is simply a bump on a plateau and often requires careful navigation to find.